doki-land/vmz-framework/readme.md

 TypeScript; VMZ understands the application as a whole and compiles it into direct browser updates, server work, SSR output, resumable interaction, tests, and deployment artifacts.

-Its source surface is intentionally familiar to developers who like template-based components, but VMZ is native in its semantics.
-It is not a Vue dialect, a React compatibility layer, or a new signal API.
-A `public` class field is a prop;
-ordinary fields are state; the compiler derives the update and execution boundaries.
+Its source surface is intentionally familiar to developers who like Vue-style single-file components, while the semantics stay VMZ-native.
+A `public` class field is a prop; a non-public field is component state; the compiler derives the update and execution boundaries.

 | Write                          | VMZ understands                               | VMZ can produce                                            |
 |--------------------------------|-----------------------------------------------|------------------------------------------------------------|